 - O2 Academy

 Intrigued by the wall mural on the upper level of the Dead Doll’s House, I cross the road to take a closer look, and find myself drifting into Coopers Yard up a cobbled path to what looked like redeveloped and repurposed stables although the yard’s name gives a hint at its former purpose.
 Adjacent to eight luxury mews, there’s an attractive, and yet understated business named ‘Charlie Allen’.
-I’m drawn to a large display window, which has hanging in it a very attractive and sharp dark terracotta suit and a collection of ties, so clearly methinks this is a fashion outlet.
-Whilst trying to compose my picture and ensuring I don’t capture any car number plates, and whilst walking backwards to get the right frame, I’m beckoned by a smartly dressed gent who introduces the premises as that of Charlie Allen: Bespoke tailor.
+I’m drawn to a large display window (see my Picture of the Day).
+So whilst I’m walking backwards to compose my picture, I’m beckoned by a smartly dressed gent who introduces the premises as that of Charlie Allen: Bespoke tailor.

 In explaining my purpose I’m invited inside on the basis ‘if you’re going to write about us, ‘…then best you know who we are and what we do…’ and what a pleasant distraction this was.